Part 9: How To Answer Comprehension Questions

 If you’re worried about running out of time, be strategic.

 What does this mean?
-If you have a question worth 5 marks and three questions worth 1 mark, you really need to get that 5 mark question answered.
-If you run out of time on a 1 mark question, you only lose a mark.
-But if you don’t start the 5 mark questions or only partly answer it you will lose more marks.
+If you have a question worth 5 marks and three questions worth 1 mark, you really need to get that 5-mark question answered.
+If you run out of time on a 1-mark question, you only lose a mark.
+But if you don’t start the 5-mark questions or only partly answer them, you will lose more marks.

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-be-concise